leonardocerliani/machines_setup/VS_code_ssh_port_fw.md

 At this point we can open RStudio in our local browser entering `localhost:8787` in the address.

-The first port is the local one, while the second is the remote, so if we would have used e.g. `7777:localhost:8787` we would have opened RStudio on out home computer by pointing to `localhost:7777`
+The first port is the local one, while the second is the remote, so if we would have used e.g. `7777:localhost:8787` we would have opened RStudio on out home computer by pointing our browser to `localhost:7777`

 ## SSH with public key
 If we access this connection very often, it can become annoying to enter every time the password.
 To avoid this we can instead access using a _public key_.

-To create a public key, we should make sure that we have OpenSSH to create a pair of private and public keys on our computer.
+To create a public key, we should make sure that we have OpenSSH (usually it's already installed) to create a pair of private and public keys on our computer.
 Usually these are stored in the `~/.ssh` directory (where `~` represents the home, such as in `/home/pippo`).
-Usually this is already installed.

 To create this keys pair, we first enter the `~/.ssh` directory (we create it if it does not exist yet) and issue